ONLYOFFICE/Kubernetes-Docs/README.md

 The command deploys DocumentServer on the Kubernetes cluster in the default configuration.
 The [Parameters](#4-parameters) section lists the parameters that can be configured during installation.

-Note: When installing ONLYOFFICE Docs in a private k8s cluster, see the [notes](#10-run-jobs-in-a-private-k8s-cluster-optional) below.
+Note: When installing ONLYOFFICE Docs in a private k8s cluster behind a Web proxy or with no internet access, see the [notes](#10-run-jobs-in-a-private-k8s-cluster-optional) below.

 ### 3. Uninstall ONLYOFFICE Docs